We explain the key terminology in relation to our investment approach.

 Momentum

 "Momentum" is a measure for the change of price of an underlying market over a certain period of time.
 In trading momentum, it is presumed that price momentum persists for some time before subsiding or reverting.
 Prices in a market with positive momentum are expected to raise further where as prices in a market with negative momentum are expected to fall further.
-There are many statistical methods to measure momentum and trends and to determine the direction of a trade.
+There are many statistical methods to measure momentum and to determine the direction of a trade.
+Trend-following is one such methodology.

 Carry

-"Carry" is the return from holding one asset which is funded by selling another asset.
+"Carry" is the return from holding one asset by selling another asset.
 For example in currency carry trades, the trader borrows in a low interest rate currency and invests the proceeds in a high interest rate currency and profits from the interest rate differential.
-In commodities and fixed income, term structure arbitrage is a common carry trade where the trader holds the longer-term higher yielding asset and sales the short-term lower yielding asset.
-Sometimes carry trades are also referred to as asset arbitrage trades or timer arbitrage trades.
+In commodities and fixed income, term structure arbitrage is a common carry trade where the trader holds the longer-term higher yielding asset and sells the short-term lower yielding asset.
+Sometimes carry trades are also referred to as asset arbitrage trades or time arbitrage trades.

 Value